auth0/auth0.js/README.md

 If the login succeeds, Auth0 will redirect to your `callbackURL` and if it fails, control will be given to the `callback`.

-And if you don't want that redirect to occur (i.e. you have a Single Page App), you can use a `callback` that takes the additional parameters (like what's shown in [Popup Mode](#popup-mode)), and control will go to your callback with a failed or successful login.
+And if you don't want that redirect to occur (i.e. you have a Single Page App), you can use a `callback` argument that takes the additional parameters (like what's shown in [Popup Mode](#popup-mode)), and control will go to your callback with a failed or successful login.

 ### Change Password (database connections):